Search

 The Memory Palace Technique Is Not Necessarily Visual

 Some people assume that this technique requires a vivid visual imagination.
-But this is not correct, though you can’t blame people for confusing iconic memory with the fantasy of photographic memory.
+This is not correct and not the experience of my students or memory champion friends.
+That said, you can’t blame people for confusing iconic memory with the fantasy of photographic memory.

 When done correctly using all of the Magnetic Modes, you can memorize a very large amount of information relatively quickly without necessarily seeing the Memory Palace in your mind.